felias-fogg/dw-link/docs/wishlist.md

 * Implement STK500v2 protocol

-* debug tiny13 problem, perhaps by reverting back to the version in 2022, when it seemed to work

 * debug sleep-crash when single- stepping verhindern

 * maybe have a variable length break, dependent on the speed of ISP?